 All that said, measuring the effectiveness of your social media marketing efforts is not impossible.
-The issues is that many businesses get caught up in “vanity metrics” meaning, the number of followers on Twitter or Likes a Facebook post gets.
+The issue is that many businesses get caught up in “vanity metrics” meaning, the number of followers on Twitter or Likes a Facebook post gets.
 These businesses forget that those numbers mean nothing in the grand scheme of things.
 If a Tweet is retweeted 200 times but is not helping you reach your overall goals, what is the point of the Tweet?

 What is Social Media ROI?

 If you ask several different people, you will get several different answers.
 If you’re looking for a “by the book” definition, the answer will depend on what your specific goals are.
-At its heart, social media ROI is what your company is getting back from the time, money and resources you’re putting toward social media marketing.
+At its heart, social media ROI is what your company is getting back from the time, money, and resources you’re putting toward social media marketing.

 In a perfect world, your return would be measured in terms of dollars.
 Because of this, you should know:

 - How much money is going into your social media marketing efforts